aaronlohner/DyMonD/README.md

 ### Interface Mode
 The instructions below indicate how to run the application while monitoring the connections for a running YCSB client container.
 Running the application for a different container would be similar.

-1. Open three shell windows on the compute-04 node
+1. Open three shell windows on the `compute-04` node.

 In the first shell: